frederic-perez/AmE-dictionary/data/dictionary.md

 __acute__ _adj_
 __ad hoc<sup>1</sup>__ _adv_ :three: For the specific purpose, case, or situation at hand and for no other: _a committee formed ad hoc to address the issue of salaries._
 __ad hoc<sup>2</sup>__ _adj_ __1__ Formed for or concerned with one specific purpose: _an ad hoc compensation committee._ __2__ Improvised and often impromptu.
+__ad hominem__ _adj_ __1__ Attacking a person’s character or motivations rather than a position or argument: _The candidates agreed to focus on the issues rather than making ad hominem attacks against each other._ __2__ Appealing to the emotions rather than to logic or reason.
 __ad infinitum__ _adv_ :three::hammer: _Functions at the top call functions below them, which call more functions below them, ad inﬁnitum._
 __ad nauseam__ _adv_ :six: To a disgusting or ridiculous degree; to the point of nausea. _Psychology graduate students are taught to repeat ad nauseam: “Correlation is not causation.”_
 __ad__ _n informal_ :two::mega: Advertisement.